Archipelago Brewery: History

-The re-launch of Archipelago is consistent with Heineken Asia Pacific's objectives to add a new dimension to Singapore's beer industry; and to continue to grow its presence and stature locally.
+The re-launch of Archipelago was consistent with Heineken Asia Pacific's objectives to add a new dimension to Singapore's beer industry; and to continue to grow its presence and stature locally.

-Archipelago Brewery produces boutique beers in small batches.
+Archipelago Brewery produced boutique beers in small batches.
 In 2016, Archipelago Brewery brewed and sold 390,000 litres of beer.
 The Archipelago Brewery currently produces six permanent beers: Tropical Pale Ale, Singapore Blonde Ale, Belgian Wit, Summer IPA, Bohemian Lager and Irish Ale, in addition to limited edition or specialty beers.

+In May 2024 Heineken Asia Pacific announced it would be closing the brewery at the end of June that year.

 Specialty Brews

-Occasionally, the brewery creates speciality brews which are typically sold as limited-release products, produced in much smaller quantities than the regular brews.
-Previous speciality brews include:
+The brewery created speciality brews which were sold as limited-release products, produced in much smaller quantities than the regular brews.
+Previous speciality brews included: